Emma-Gairin/RadarOmics/README.md

 ---
 ### How does dim_reduction() work?

-- method = **"scale"** scales the expression level of each gene/protein/other for each biological category to a value between 0 and 1 (0: sample with lowest expression level, 1: highest).
-The average 0-1 scaled expression level across all genes/proteins/others for each biological category is then calculated for each sample, yielding one value between 0 and 1 for each sample and biological category.
+- method = **"scale"** lineary scales the expression level of each gene/protein/other for each biological category to a value between 0 and 1 (0: sample with lowest expression level, 1: highest).
+The average scaled expression level across all genes/proteins/others for each biological category is then calculated for each sample.
+The value obtained for each sample is then linearly scaled again from 0 to 1 with the sample showing lowest average value assigned 0 and highest value 1.
+This yields one value between 0 and 1 for each sample and biological category.

 - method = **"pca"** starts with generating a **Principal Component Analysis** (**prcomp(,scale=TRUE)** from base R package _stats_) based on the expression level of each gene/protein/other for each biological category.
 The minimum number of PC dimensions  accounting for a user-defined percentage of the total variance is selected (___threshold___ = *e.g.,* 0.25, 0.50, 0.75).
 If PC1 represents a higher portion of the variance than __threshold__ when inspecting a given biological category, the PC1 coordinate of each sample will be used.
 If more than 1 dimension is necessary to reach __threshold__, the average coordinates of all samples from each **group** for these top PC dimensions are calculated (thus, the choice of how to **group** samples together has an importance on the final result.
 By default, the package uses the column "group" but this can be modified using the argument ___focus___ in **dim_reduction()).
 The first eigenvector of the covariance matrix obtained from these averages defines the main axis of variance across groups.
 This main axis is drawn through the multidimensional space for all top PC dimensions selected.
 Each sample is projected onto this main axis in multidimensional space, yielding points along a segment bounded by the two most extreme samples.
 The **two extrememost samples are assigned values of 0 and 1** (see Figure 2 below).
 To determine which sample has a value of 0 or 1, the expression levels of the two sites with the most extreme average projections along the segment are compared, and the extrememost sample closest to the site with lowest average expression level is set to have a value of 0, while the opposite extremity is set to 1.